-The twelve disciples make up the 12 whose names appear on the foundations of the holy city.
+The twelve apostles have their names written on the foundations of the holy city.
 11 of the apostles are listed in Acts 1:12-13: Peter, John, James, and Andrew, Philip, Thomas, Bartholomew, and Matthew, James son of Alphaeus, Simon the Zealot, and Judas son of James.

 God's man may well have been Saul of Tarsus, later going by the name of Paul.
 Saul was blinded by the Lord on the road to Damascus.
-Upon his healing, the Lord revealed to Paul many mysteries that were kept from the other 11.
+Upon his healing, the Lord revealed to Paul many mysteries that were kept from the other 12 apostles.

 Revelation 21:15-21, the angel now displays a measuring reed of gold, and measures the city, which is laid out like a square, and is arguably a cube.
 However, some argue that it is a four-sided pyramid.
 In US measurements, the footprint of the new Jerusalem is about 1,500 miles square, and could cover the entire eastern half of the United States, as see on the following map.
 The New Jerusalem would be larger than our moon by over 200 miles.
 This is based on the internal diagonal of the city that would pass through the moon's center, and assuming the moon was a perfect sphere.
 Each corner of the city would extend over 200 miles past the moon's surface.

 It is difficult to be dogmatic about the following, so this is only an opinion.
 It does appear that the holy city is above the earth so that the light from God can shine upon the world, and there will be no night in the city, as drawn in the figure to the right, which is based on a NASA image.
 Whether or not earth will experience an evening is not known, but with the sunlight and light from the New Jerusalem, the notion of a nearly equal division of night and day will probably not occur on a regular basis, as shown in a satellite view provided by NASA of the earth and moon in the figure above left.
 This may indicate that light, and other physical properties may be different than what we observe today.

-If one were to envelop the holy city in a crystal, hollow sphere, the size of the sphere would have to be about 2% larger than our moonís diameter.
-The moonís diameter is about 2,159 miles and if there were a sphere enclosing the holy city would be about 2,598 miles, as shown in the two figures.
+If one were to envelop the holy city in a crystal that is a hollow sphere, the size of the sphere's diameter would have to be about 400 miles longer than our moon's diameter.
+The moon's diameter is about 2,159 miles and if there were a sphere enclosing the holy city would be about 2,598 miles, as shown in the two figures.